 Current Display Information

-The stationary model is currently on display at it's semi-permanent home at MSOE's MSOE's Walter Schroeder Library at 500 E. Kilbourn Milwaukee, WI 53202 through closing on Wednesday 7/29/15 and will return again late on Monday 8/31/2015.
+The stationary model will return to display at it's semi-permanent home at MSOE's Walter Schroeder Library at 500 E. Kilbourn Milwaukee, WI 53202 late on Monday 8/31/2015.
 The library's current Summer hours are as follows:

 -Monday - Friday: 8:00am - 4:30pm